Compensation

 • Salary structuring affects take-home pay.
 Two employees with the same CTC can have very different take-home amounts depending on HRA allocation.
 A well-structured salary maximizes take-home without increasing employer cost.

 • HRA interacts with PF and gratuity.
 Since HRA is a percentage of basic salary, and basic drives PF and gratuity, there is a three-way trade-off between employer cost, tax efficiency, and retirement benefits.
+The CTC Calculator lets you compare different HRA percentages on a real package.

 • New regime reduces HRA’s impact.
 HRA exemption is not available under the new tax regime (default from FY 2024-25), making it relevant only for old-regime employees.